Bayesian methods to overcome the winner's curse in genetic studies: Bayesian bias correction

+for $\theta, \xi\in[0, 1]$, $\sigma>0$ (detailed derivation provided in the \hyperref[sup]{Supplementary } \hyperref[sup]{material}).
+We note that the posterior distribution specified in equation (\ref {eq:post}) depends on the data only through the sufficient statistics for $ (\mu, \sigma^2)$, $D_n= (\sum X_i, \sum X_i^2)$.
+This is particularly useful in practice when the original sample-specific data $\vec X$ are not available, but the sufficient statistics are provided or could be inferred from typically reported quantities such as the sample size, the observed OR and association $p$-value, and the significance threshold used.

-\subsection{Sampling from the Posterior Distribution}
+\subsection{Sampling from the posterior distribution}

-The characteristics of the posterior distribution cannot be studied analytically due to its complex form.
-Thus we propose to use Markov chain Monte Carlo (MCMC) to sample from $\pi$.
-The posterior distribution has a mixture form for which the Data Augmentation algorithm of \cite{tann-wong} has been proven extremely efficient.
-The algorithm relies on sampling alternatively from the distribution of $Z|T_n, \theta, \xi$ and $\theta, \xi|Z,T_n$.
-More precisely, at iteration $t$ we carry out the following steps: \begin{description} \item[Step 1] Sample $Z_t \in \{0,1\}$ given $\xi_{t-1}$ and $\theta_{t-1}$ from the conditional distribution
+The latent variable $Z$ is unobservable in practice, so equation (\ref {eq:post}) cannot be used directly to study the characteristics of the posterior distribution, $\pi(\theta, \xi, \sigma^2)=p (\theta, \xi, \sigma^2|D_n, T_n>c)$.
+The traditional approach in this type of situation is to use Markov chain Monte Carlo (MCMC) techniques to sample from $\pi$.
+The posterior distribution has a mixture form for which the Data Augmentation algorithm of \citet{tann-wong} has been proven extremely efficient [see also \citet{van}].
+The algorithm relies on sampling alternatively from the distribution of $Z|D_n, \theta, \xi, \sigma^2$ and $\theta, \xi, \sigma^2|Z, D_n$.
+More precisely, at iteration $t$ we carry out the following steps: